liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

 FIXME: the elements listing in the ITags interface is not very helpful, the tag names (like 'FIRST') are missing.

-FIXME: should the server tell in general where to post speccific content types? (like 'like', 'discussion',..)?  in other words, should the client to be able to ask (e.g. with an OPTIONS request) where to post a 'like'?
+FIXME: should the server tell in general where to post specific content types? (like 'like', 'discussion',..)?  in other words, should the client be able to ask (e.g. with an OPTIONS request) where to post a 'like'?